martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ~~~
 {: artwork-align="center" }

-achieves the same average window size as Standard TCP that uses
+achieves the same average window size as AIMD TCP that uses
 AIMD(1, 0.5).

 ~~~ math